-5.2.5.3 Preliminary Recommendations
+5.2.5.2 Preliminary Recommendations

-The Working Group concludes that the new penalty structures, which have come into place with the 2009 RAA and the 2013 RAA, are sufficiently nuanced to deal with IRTP violations.
-Therefore, the WG recommends that no additional penalty provisions added to the policy.
+The Working Group concludes that the new penalty structures, which have come into place with the 2009 RAA and the 2013 RA, are sufficiently nuanced to deal with IRTP violations.
+Therefore, the WG recommends that no additional penalty provisions are added to the existing policy.

-Furthermore, the Working Group recommends that, as a matter of principle, GNSO Consensus Policy should not have individualized sanction structures.
-Rather, it is desirable that the overarching RAA and RRA penalty structures be sufficiently detailed to assure uniformity and consistency of policy violation penalties whenever necessary.
+Furthermore, the Working Group recommends that, as a matter of principle, GNSO Consensus Policy should avoid individualized sanctions.
+Rather, it is desirable that the overarching RAA and RA penalty structures is drafted in a way that assures uniformity and consistency of policy violation penalties .

-5.2.5.4 Preliminary level of consensus for this recommendation
+5.2.5.3 Preliminary level of consensus for this recommendation